-Premiere Pro is the video editing program used by professionals the world over, thanks to its user-friendly interface and best-in-class feature set.
+Premiere Pro is our pick of the best video editing software.
+It's the video editing program used by professionals the world over, thanks to its user-friendly interface and best-in-class feature set.
 Because of its price (Premiere Pro starts at $20.99 per month), it's best for those who plan to do a lot of video editing.

 2. CyberLink PowerDirector 365

 This video editor is less expensive than Premier Pro, but still has a wealth of cutting-edge features.
 It's a great choice, especially if you're a Windows user.
 (The new Mac version is good, but lacks the complete feature-set).
 PowerDirector 365 starts at $51.99 for an annual subscription.